 7. Sodium Lauryl Sulfate and Sodium Laureth Sulfate

-SLS and SLES are carcinogenic chemicals, so large amounts can significantly increase the chance of developing breast cancer and similar conditions.
-Both of these usually contain dioxane, so they can also cause all the effects associated with this harmful compound.
+Sodium lauryl sulfate (SLS) and SLES are carcinogenic chemicals, so large amounts can significantly increase our chance of developing breast cancer and other life-changing conditions.
+Both of these usually contain dioxane, so they can also cause all of the effects associated with this harmful compound.

 Commonly Found In…

-SLS and SLES are ingredients usually found in exfoliant creams, baby wash, mascara, face washes, body wash gels, shampoos, and conditioners, so pay close attention when picking up any of these items from the shelves.
+SLS and SLES are chemicals in skin care products usually found in exfoliant creams, baby wash, mascara, face washes, body wash gels, shampoos, and conditioners, so pay close attention when picking up any of these products from the shelves.

-Our list of toxic cosmetics would not be complete without chlorine.
-You’re probably familiar with this harsh chemical because it’s the active compound found in bleach.
+Our list of ingredients to avoid would not be complete without chlorine.
+You’re probably familiar with this harsh chemical because it’s the active ingredient found in bleach.
 We’ve all been in a pool that had a bit too much chlorine and some of us even ended up with green hair, but this chemical can do much more than that.

-If you’re asking yourself “is chlorine bad for your skin?” or “is bleach bad for your skin?” the answer is a resounding, yes.
-For starters, chlorine can irritate your external layer, causing redness, mild inflammation, and itchiness.
-It also causes free radical damage, so your skin will age and show signs of damage early on.
+If you’re asking yourself “is chlorine bad for your dermis?” or “is bleach bad for your dermis?”
+The answer is a resounding yes.
+For starters, chlorine can irritate your external layer, causing redness, mild inflammation, and itchiness.11 It also causes free radical damage, so your dermis will age and show signs of damage early on.

-Chlorine damages your skin’s natural oils and the good microorganisms that help keep your dermis in good condition.
-It's definitely part of the ingredients to avoid in skincare.
+Chlorine damages your skins’ natural oils and the good microorganisms that help keep your dermis in great condition - it's definitely one of the chemicals to avoid in skincare.

 Commonly Found In…

-Chlorine is known as a common ingredient in cleaning products, but it’s also present in a variety of cosmetic goods.
+Chlorine is known as a common ingredient in cleaning products, but it’s also present in a variety of skincare products.
 These include perfumes, skin lightening creams, sunscreens, gel soaps, hand sanitizers, antiseptic cream, moisturizers, blemish control products, and hair dyes, among others.